Honorary Faculty Research Fellow (Oxford) and Research Fellow (ICI Berlin Institute for Cultural Inquiry)

 Marc Lauxtermann is the Stavros Niarchos Foundation – Bywater and Sotheby Professor of Byzantine and Modern Greek Language and Literature and Fellow of Exeter College, Oxford University.
 He hails from Amsterdam.
 He has written extensively on Byzantine poetry and metre, and is the co-editor of a recent book on the letters of Psellos.
 Further research interests include translations of oriental tales in Byzantium and the earliest grammars and dictionaries of vernacular Greek.

 Charlie Louth’s main research interests include poetry from the 18th century onwards, especially Goethe, Hölderlin, Mörike, Rilke and Celan; romanticism; translation; and comparative literature.
-He has translated Hölderlin’s letters, and done a new translation of Rilke’s Briefe an einen jungen Dichter and Brief des jungen Arbeiters.
-He has recently published Rilke: The Life of the Work (OUP, 2020).
+He has translated a selection of Hölderlin’s letters, and done a new translation of Rilke’s Briefe an einen jungen Dichter and Brief des jungen Arbeiters.
+He has recently published Rilke: The Life of the Work (OUP, 2020), and is working on a translation of Hölderlin’s complete correspondence.

 Katherine Lunn-Rockliffe’s main research interests are in the field of nineteenth-century poetry.
 She has worked on Symbolism and is the author of a book on Tristan Corbière.
 Currently she is working on Romantic verse, in particular a study of progress in Victor Hugo’s poetry.